Isaia Walker-Leawere

-Isaia Walker-Leawere (born 16 July 1997) is a New Zealand rugby union player who plays as a lock for the in Super Rugby and in New Zealand's domestic National Provincial Championship competition.
+Isaia Walker-Leawere (born 16 July 1997) is a New Zealand rugby union player who plays as a lock for in the United Rugby Championship.

+He previously played for the in Super Rugby and in New Zealand's domestic National Provincial Championship competition.
+Internationally, he has played for the Māori All Blacks and All Blacks XV.

 Early life and career

 Walker-Leawere hails from Ruatoria, in the Gisborne Region in the northeastern corner of New Zealand's North Island.
 He's the son of Kele Leawere, who played as a lock for Fiji.

 He attended and played First XV rugby for Gisborne Boys' High School.
 In 2014 and 2015, he played for the U18 team.